Ostomy: Adapting to life after colostomy, ileostomy or urostomy

 You can go back to work if you have an ostomy

 You'll need time after your surgery to heal and recover, but you can eventually go back to work.
 You might choose to ease back into work or talk with your employer about a limited schedule until you feel more confident with your ostomy.

 If your line of work involves manual labor or lots of lifting, your doctor may recommend ways to protect your stoma on the job.

-Consider going back to work once you're feeling well.
+Once your doctor says you're ready, consider going back to work.
 If you're nervous about caring for your ostomy at work, talk to your doctor or an ostomy nurse.